-How Common is Migraine?
+How Common Is Migraine?

-Reviewed by: HU Medical Review Board | Last review date: March 2021
+Reviewed by: HU Medical Review Board | Last reviewed: March 2021 | Last updated: August 2024

 Migraine is one of the world’s most common health conditions and its most common neurological disease.
 A neurological disease is something that affects the brain or nerves.
 Roughly 39 million people in the United States and 1 billion people worldwide have migraine.
 This makes migraine the third most common illness in the world.1